 That shift matters.

 When people are socially isolated, disconnected, or stuck at home with little reason to engage, the impacts show up later in very real ways.
 This can look like declining mental health, reduced confidence, poor physical health, and increased reliance on clinical services.
-Social prescribing recognises that if we put connection first, we can reduce the need for medical intervention later.
+Social prescribing recognises that if we put connection first, we can reduce the need for medical intervention later, especially for older adults.

 The importance of this shift is gaining momentum.
 USA Surgeon General, Dr Vivek Murthy, just launched his 'Staying Human' campaign this week with a focus on building a life of connection, joy and meaning.